realpython/materials/python-312/README.md

 Pythonista!
 ```

-This example shows how the new implementation of f-strings allows you to include backslashes in embedded expressions.
-This was a limitation of f-strings till Python 3.11.
+In this example, you can see how the new implementation of f-strings allows you to include backslashes in embedded expressions.
+This wasn't possible with f-strings in earlier versions of Python.

 ## Authors